 Service Odyssey involves an on-the-ground introduction to Charlotte and the history of the New South, with a focus on Charlotte's race-based structures; a day of service at various Charlotte non-profit social service organizations; and meetings with local leaders about NGOs, philanthropy or community action.
 Humanities Fellows design and lead the program.
 Everyone stays off campus at a camp located on an island in the Catawba River near Charlotte.

 Sapere Aude and Outdoor Odyssey?
 Yes!
-Students signing up for the Humanities Program who are interested in participating in the Outdoor Odyssey must choose either Session 1 (Jul.
-23-27) or Session 2 (Aug.
-3-7).
-For those in Session 2 staying in Davidson and thus needing housing until August 14, we have a few free guest rooms available among faculty and staff in town.
+Students signing up for the Humanities Program who are interested in participating in the Outdoor Odyssey must choose either Session 1 or Session 2.
+For those in Session 2 staying in Davidson who may need housing, we have a few free guest rooms available among faculty and staff in town.
 Email Scott Denham at email@example.com.
 Outdoor Odyssey offers robust financial aid and travel stipends.

 All Humanities students and fellows must arrive early and check in to their rooms either on: